GriffithUniLibrary/redcap-intro-old-23/content/03-instruments.md

 Here, we're going to create two instruments: one for *Demographic questions*, and one to collect *Baseline Health Data*.

 {% include alert.html text="Click on an activity title to expand it" color="info" %}

-> Click on an acitivty title to expand it

 {% capture renameinstrument %}